Microbial Toxins

 In other mice, in utero exposure to balfilomycin disrupts the development of beta cells and encourages beta cell death (Hettiarachchi et al. 2008b).

-In Vitro Studies on Cells
+Studies on Cells

 Beta cells treated with balfilomycin alters insulin signalling in beta cells.
 Low levels increase insulin signalling, and higher levels lead to beta cell death.
 Toxins like this that interfere with insulin signalling could promote diabetes development by interfering with the growth of beta cells (Hettiarachchi et al. 2006b).